gogognome/httpjobschedulerserver/README.md

-This application is an example that shows how the job scheduler library can be used to implement a job scheduler that persists jobs in a database and offer an HTTP API to let other applications get jobs and execute them.
+This application is an example that shows how the job scheduler library can be used to implement a job scheduler that persists jobs in a database and offer an HTTP API to let other applications wait for jobs to get available for execution.

 This application
 schedules jobs first in, first out (FIFO); it does not execute the jobs.
-Clients of the HTTP API are responsible for executing jobs and notify the job scheduler when a job has finished, indicating whether the job finished successfully or failed.
+Clients of the HTTP API are responsible for executing jobs and notifying the job scheduler when a job has finished, indicating whether the job finished successfully or failed.
 Thus, this application can be used as a micro service for scheduling jobs.

 Jobs can be ingested by storing job commands in the database in a specific table.
 This table is scanned with an interval of 1 second.
+After commands have been ingested the interval will be 1 millisecond and exponentially increase to 1 second.
+This ensures that if many commands are ingested in a short period of time, they are processed quickly.

 Everything is configurable by overriding the application properties.
 You typically have to override the database connection URL.
 This application